MANUALS: SPRING GOLF

 - In regular season and all tournament play, if a player is injured or becomes ill, there shall be no substitute for him during the round.

-- The casual use of cell phones (texting, talking, internet search, etc.) is prohibited during regular season and tournament play except for the use as a rangefinder or official scorekeeping.
+- The casual use of cell phones (texting, talking, surfing the web) is prohibited during regular season and tournament play except for the use as a rangefinder or official scorekeeping.
 No cell phone for general use may occur until the player’s round is completed and the scorecard is submitted to the official scorer.
+Use of a cell phone for unauthorized purpose(s) will result in a code of conduct violation per IHSAA rules.
 One exception to player use of a cell phone is in case of an emergency during the round.

 - In response to USGA Rule 4.3a(4), the IHSAA shall expand its local rule banning casual use of cell phones to include restrictions on all portable audio/video devices that players might watch or listen to during the course of play.
-Penalty will result in disqualification of the player.
+Penalty will result in a code of conduct violation.

 - A player disqualified from a meet/tournament for unsportsmanlike conduct is disqualified for the entire event (rest of the tournament or multiple day event), whether it is a one-day or two-day event.